software-mansion/react-native-whip-whep/packages/android-client/README.md

 ## Components

-The repository consists of 7 components:
+The repository consists of 7 main components:

 - `WhepClient` - a class that handles WHEP connection and receiving media stream,
 - `WhipClient` - a class that handles WHIP connection and sending media stream,
 - `ClientBase` - provides methods that are shared by both players,
-- `ConfigurationOptions` - a structure that holds optional initial connection configuration options, like STUN server URL, authorization token or stream limitations, for example sending only audio or video track.
+- `ConfigurationOptions` - a structure that holds optional initial connection configuration options, like STUN server URL, authorization token or stream limitations, for example sending only audio or video track,
 - `Errors` - contains all the errors that can be thrown by the package,
-- `SuspendableSdpObserver` - implements the SdpObserver interface used by the WebRTC library.
+- `SuspendableSdpObserver` - implements the SdpObserver interface used by the WebRTC library,
+- `WhipWhepView` - provides a basic view for WHIP camera/WHEP player.

 ## Examples